 7.3.
 Other useful tools

-Of course, there are plenty of other useful tools out there to get valuable insights into your website and to find SEO opportunities.
-Everyone has their own favorite tools, so it’s important to just start playing with different tools to find out what tool brings you what you need most.
+Of course, there are plenty of other valuable tools to get insights into your website and find SEO opportunities.
+Everyone has their favorite tools, so it’s important to start playing with different tools to find out what tool brings you what you need most.

-There are all-in-one SEO tools which give you a complete overview of your performance and there are more in-depth tools which give you more specific data.
-Think about site speed tools, duplicate content tools, site analysis tools, keyword research tools and much more.
+There are all-in-one SEO tools that give you a complete overview of your performance, and there are more in-depth tools that give you more specific data.
+Think about site speed tools, duplicate content tools, analysis tools, keyword research tools, etc.

 Some tools we use besides Google Analytics and Google Search Console:

 Within the Source/Medium section of Google Analytics, you can see what percentage of your traffic is coming from Bing.
-When this is a sufficient amount of traffic, you might want to create a Bing Webmaster Tools account as well.
-Bing Webmaster Tools is the Google Search Console variant for Bing.
+When this is a sufficient amount of traffic, you might want to create a Bing Webmaster Tools account.
+Microsoft Bing Webmaster Tools is the Google Search Console variant for Microsoft Bing.
 It shows you your site’s health and performance in the Bing search results.

-Google Lighthouse is a Chrome extension which you can download for free.
-With the Lighthouse tool, you can easily generate a report with scores for Performance, Progressive Web App, Accessibility, Best Practices, and SEO.
-This report will give you a quick overview of how your site is doing and you can immediately start working on the areas that need the most attention.
+Google Lighthouse is a Chrome extension that you can download for free.
+With the Lighthouse tool, you can quickly generate a report with Performance, Progressive Web App, Accessibility, Best Practices, and SEO scores.
+This report will give you a quick overview of how your site is doing.
+Plus, you can immediately start working on the areas that need attention.
 You can also use the web-based version on web.dev/measure.
 Very helpful if you are working to improve your Page Experience scores.

-To get insights on how your visitors actually move, scroll and click on your webpages, you could use a tool like Hotjar.
-This user research tool also has options to add polls or surveys to your site to start doing research.
+To get insights into how your visitors move, scroll and click on your web pages, you could use a tool like Hotjar.
+This user research tool can also add polls or surveys to your site to start doing research.
 You can try it for free, and the paid packages have competitive prices.